ibm-cloud-docs/vpc/vni-creating.md

 * A VPC instance
 * A subnet in which to create a virtual network interface
+* Make sure that you have the appropriate [IAM permissions](/docs/account?topic=account-iam-service-roles-actions#is.virtual-network-interface-roles).
+You must have IAM Administrator role permission to configure IP spoofing and infrastructure NAT.

 You can create a virtual network interface with the UI, CLI, API, or Terraform.